silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/00_Configuration.md

 You then list any of the following rules as sub-keys, with informational values as either a single value or a list.

   - 'classexists', in which case the value(s) should be classes that must exist
-  - 'moduleexists', in which case the value(s) should be modules that must exist
+  - 'moduleexists', in which case the value(s) should be modules that must exist.
+This supports either folder name or composer `vendor/name` format.
   - 'environment', in which case the value(s) should be one of "live", "test" or "dev" to indicate the SilverStripe mode the site must be in
   - 'envvarset', in which case the value(s) should be environment variables that must be set
   - 'constantdefined', in which case the value(s) should be constants that must be defined
+  - 'envorconstant' A variable which should be defined either via environment vars or constants

 For instance, to add a property to "foo" when a module exists, and "bar" otherwise, you could do this: